 Applying for NAISS SENS project

 NAISS SENS provides a secure cluster environment for the analysis of sensitive personal data.
-The compute cluster is called Bianca, and the storage systems are called Castor and Cygnus.
+The compute cluster is called Bianca, and the storage systems is called Cygnus.

-A NAISS SENS project includes both compute (Bianca) resources and storage (Castor/Cygnus) resources.
+A NAISS SENS project includes both compute (Bianca) resources and storage (Cygnus) resources.
 Please make sure to add both types of resource to your proposal before submitting.

 NAISS SENS, like all NAISS projects, are open for applications from researchers affiliated with Swedish institutions of higher education.
 International collaborators may become members of a project.